African Hospitality Feasibility Studies & Market Entry in Africa for 2026

 Question from: Yemi Adamolekun - Development Manager, Lagos Nigeria

-Divergent stakeholder expectations are a primary source of project friction and failure.
-Achieving alignment requires establishing a formal governance framework from the pre-feasibility stage.
-This begins with a stakeholder mapping exercise that aims to identify and quantify each party's objectives, risk tolerance, and ROI horizons.
-A successful strategy uses a phased approach:
+Divergent stakeholder expectations represent the single greatest source of project friction, delay, and outright failure.
+Achieving alignment requires establishing a formal governance framework before any land is acquired or architectural designs are drawn.
+This begins with a structured stakeholder mapping exercise that quantifies each party's specific objectives, risk tolerance levels, and required return horizons.

-Example: A project involving a government landowner, a local family office, and a global hotel brand was aligned by creating a joint steering committee with clear decision rights.
-A shared dashboard tracking project milestones against key investment metrics ensured all parties remained focused on a unified objective.
+Example: A project involving government owned land, a local family office, and a global hotel brand was aligned by creating a joint steering committee with decision making rights.
+A shared dashboard, tracking project milestones against key investment metrics, ensured all parties remained focused on a unified objective.

 Question from: Salma Abu-Deif - Sustainability Advisor, Cairo Egypt

-In 2026, technology and Environmental, Social, and Governance (ESG) are no longer ancillary considerations but core de-risking tools.
-A feasibility study must include a digital infrastructure audit - assessing the reliability of power grids (necessitating backup solutions), internet connectivity for PMS and guest experience, and cybersecurity protocols.
+In the current investment climate, technology and ESG (Environmental, Social, and Governance) are core de-risking tools rather than peripheral considerations.
+A comprehensive feasibility study must now include a digital infrastructure audit assessing power grid reliability, internet bandwidth, and cybersecurity protocols.

 Salma, access insights related to your question...